-There’s also the notion of addition by subtraction–if you’re not drinking, whatever else you’re doing instead is probably better for your body.
+There’s also the notion of addition by subtraction–if you’re not drinking, whatever else you’re doing instead is probably better for your body (and immune system).
 Whether it’s going to bed earlier, getting in some extra exercise, or even just kicking back on the couch and reading a book, it’s a healthier experience than drinking.

 If you’re participating in Sober October this year, you’ll likely notice fairly quickly that the benefits of not drinking alcohol are reflected in your WHOOP data.
-Among other things, you’ll see higher HRV, lower resting heart rates, fewer disturbances in your sleep, more time spent in the restorative stages of sleep, better recoveries and an ability to take on greater amounts of strain.
+Among other things, after going alcohol free in October you’ll see higher HRV, lower resting heart rates, fewer disturbances in your sleep, more time spent in the restorative stages of sleep, better recoveries and an ability to take on greater amounts of strain.

-After seeing all these positive effects, research indicates there’s a very good chance you’ll be motivated by the results and continue to drink less in the future.
+Plus, based on all these positive effects from taking a break from alcohol, research indicates there’s a very good chance you’ll be motivated by the results and continue to drink less in the future.